leeannehammond/seirf-phoenix-rising-hw/projects/project_1/README.md

 * Explain the technical challenges
 * Explain which improvements you might make

-You will be sharing your game and your code.
+You will be sharing your project/game and your code.
 Be prepared to answer questions from the instructors and other students.

 ## Meetings with instructors
 _Reach out to an instructor/IA to set up a meeting time to approve your project.
-If you don't do this by the Saturday before project week, the instructional staff will reach out to you and decide on a time._
+If you don't do this by the Saturday of project week, the instructional staff will reach out to you and decide on a time._

-**By Saturday before project week - Mandatory**<br>
+**By Saturday of project week - Mandatory**<br>
-You will meet with an instructor for ~15 minutes to get your app idea approved.
+You will meet with an instructor for ~5 minutes to get your app idea approved.
 Be sure to sketch out a wireframe, pick out what API you want to use, and write out what features you will need to build in order to meet MVP and some stretch goal ideas _before_ you meet with us!

 ## How to Submit Your Project
-Your project is due on Saturday at 2:30 pm EST. You will present your project and show your code to classmates and instructors.
+Your project is due on Wednesday at 6:30 pm EST. You will present your project and show your code to classmates and instructors.

 :heavy_check_mark: Add your project to the homework google sheet.
 Note that this will be the order you present your projects!